Skip to main content

 info

-You can learn more about the view part of the module in the module view system.
+You can learn more about the view part of modules in the module view system documentation.

-Themes that provided by vendors/developers are located in the folder named ‘themes’.
+Themes provided by vendors/developers are located in a folder named 'themes'.
 This folder is located at the root level of your project.

 */themes/